HUM Nutrition Review: A Doctor's Ingredient Review

 Conclusion

-Both of the HUM Nutrition supplements we analyzed (Flatter Me and Skinny Bird) contained at least one research-backed ingredient.
-However, we were unable to identify one active ingredient in either formulation that we consider effectively dosed based on a review of clinical trials.
+However, we were unable to identify one active ingredient in either formulation that we consider to be effectively dosed based on a review of existing clinical research.

 While both supplements are free of questionable additive ingredients which is a good sign and makes them unlikely to be harmful, we do not currently recommend either supplement due to our concerns over their efficacy.

-This brand has relatively affordable prices and Amazon appears to be the best shopping option when considering shipping cost.
+This brand has relatively affordable prices. and Amazon appears to be the best shopping option when considering shipping cost.